kamrah334/FreeSEOToolkit/replit.md

 The client-side uses a modern React architecture with TypeScript, built around a component-based design system.
 The application leverages shadcn/ui for consistent UI components and implements client-side routing with wouter.
 State management is handled through React Query for server state and React Hook Form for form validation with Zod schemas.
 The design system is built on Tailwind CSS with custom CSS variables for theming, supporting both light and dark modes.

 ### Backend Architecture
 The server follows a RESTful API design using Express.js with TypeScript.
-The architecture separates concerns through dedicated route handlers, with API endpoints for each tool (`/api/meta-description`, `/api/title-case`, `/api/keyword-density`, `/api/blog-outline`).
+The architecture separates concerns through dedicated route handlers, with API endpoints for each tool (`/api/meta-description`, `/api/title-case`, `/api/keyword-density`, `/api/blog-outline`, `/api/blog-post`, `/api/article`).
 Business logic is abstracted into service functions, and the application includes comprehensive error handling middleware with structured logging.
+The writing tools feature advanced SEO scoring algorithms, automatic keyword integration, and template-based content generation that works without external API dependencies.

 ### Data Storage Solutions
 The application uses a dual-storage approach: a PostgreSQL database with Drizzle ORM for production data persistence, and an in-memory storage implementation for development/testing.
 Database migrations are managed through Drizzle Kit, with schema definitions centralized in the shared directory for type safety across frontend and backend.